godotengine/godot-docs/getting_started/step_by_step/your_first_game.rst

 ignore it for now.
 We will address it later.

 With ``Area2D`` we can detect objects that overlap or run into the player.
-Change its name to ``Player`` by clicking on the node's name.
-This is the scene's root node.
-We can add additional nodes to the player to add functionality.
+Change the node's name to ``Player`` by double-clicking on it.
+Now that we've set the scene's root node, we can add additional nodes to give it more functionality.

 Before we add any children to the ``Player`` node, we want to make sure we don't